Physical Education - Westminster College - Fulton, Missouri

-For Physical Education major requirements, please refer to the academic catalog.
+For Physical Education major requirements, please visit the course catalog.

 Why Study Physical Education at Westminster?

 - Discover how physical activity impacts all areas of human development: intellectual, psychological, emotional, spiritual, and physical health and well being.

 - Explore the hows and whys of motor skill development and exercise for fitness and sports training.

 - Learn to teach children and adults how to safely exercise for growth and development and a lifetime of health and fitness.